Arthgyaan

 First, you need to update the new KYC (resident > NRI) and FACTA status with the KYC Registration Agency (KRA).
 You can locate the form here.

-Second, you need to inform each bank, Demat account, credit card, loan provider, AMC, insurer and NPS provider regarding your status change.
+Second, you need to inform each bank, Demat account, credit card, loan provider, AMC, insurer, income tax authorities and NPS provider regarding your status change.

 Bank accounts - NRE and NRO

-To comply with Foreign Exchange Management Act (FEMA) rules, an NRI cannot have a regular savings accounts in India.
-Therefore, you must convert existing accounts to NRE or NRO accounts.
-Excess accounts must be closed.
+To comply with the Foreign Exchange Management Act (FEMA) rules, an NRI cannot have regular savings accounts in India.
+Therefore, you must convert existing accounts to NRE or NRO accounts, and excess accounts must be closed.
+This step is important once your status changes from resident Indian to NRI and can be done either online or during your next visit to India.

 This account is used to send money to India.
 The features and uses are: